 Samsung Pass Pros & Benefits

 The beauty of Samsung Pass is the seamless integration between hardware and software.
-The feature was designed for Samsung phones, and that is obvious from the get-go.
+The feature was specifically designed for use on Galaxy phones, highlighting its compatibility and robust security features.

 So what does that mean for you, the consumer?